FarronF/limerick-council-meetings/meetings/2024/11/18-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 21st October 2024.md

 Investment Team by the end of the year.
 A capital funding application was made in September 2024

-to the Department of Tourism, Culture, Arts, Gaeltacht Sport and Media and response is awaited.--- 16
+to the Department of Tourism, Culture, Arts, Gaeltacht Sport and Media and response is awaited.
+---
+16

 **34**. **Question submitted by Councillor O. O’Sullivan**